AsgharDahri/messageApp/README.md

 ## How to install ?

-1. Clone the repository
+1. Clone the repository to your local machine.
-2. Run npm install
+2. Execute npm install to install all required dependencies.
-3. Configure Env [ Kafka, Elastic Search, DB_URL, Elastic Password, System Port ]
+3. Configure the environment variables, including Kafka, Elasticsearch, database URL, Elasticsearch password, and system port.
-4. npm run start:dev
+4. Start the development server by running npm run start:dev.
-5. For APIs: Import collection to postman from root foler [ MessageApp.postman_collection.json ]
+5. To test the APIs, import the Postman collection located at the root directory (MessageApp.postman_collection.json) into Postman.

 ## System Architecture Diagram